 Though I am not trained in business and management, these examples show a strong overlap with the tradition of ethnographic research.
-In the area of organizational development, applied ethnography at first glance offers appropriate methodological tools.
+In the area of organizational development, ethnography at first glance offers appropriate methodological tools.
 Van Maanen pioneered this argument long ago, and a recent publication suggests that the concept has come of age (Neyland, 2007).

-But hold on a minute here.
-First of all, the term "applied" is problematic in anthropology, since the ethnographic tradition is built on long-term academic research, usually in small communities, with the goal of participation in parochial academic discourse.
-Second, the context for its application is different, an organization with a problem rather than that typical small traditional community.
-And third, organizations have their own elaborate histories of problem identification and solutions, not to mention the usual skepticism towards ethnographic research that I know so well from decades of basic research and applied work in the substance use and abuse field.
+But hold on a minute.
+"Applied" ethnography is problematic in the academic tradition, because that tradition is built on long-term research, usually in small communities with the goal of participation in the academic discourse of a particular discipline.
+As Argyris and Schein show, the context for its application is different.
+And organizations have their own elaborate histories of problem identification and solutions, not to mention the usual skepticism toward "qualitative" research more generally that I know so well from decades of experience in the substance use and abuse field.

-So it isn't so simple, figuring out what kind of "tale" I want to tell here.
-It's part ethnography but also part a lot of other things.
-The tale I have to tell is, to use Geertz's phrase, a "blurred genre" (1983).
-It becomes confusing when I try and define it in the abstract in terms of traditional categories, but it makes perfect sense when I do it.
-I'll return to the problem in the conclusion.
+So it is not so simple, figuring out what kind of "tale" I want to describe here.
+It is part ethnography but also part a lot of other things.
+The tale I have to tell is, to use Geertz's (1983) phrase, a "blurred genre."
+It becomes confusing when I try and define it in the abstract in terms of traditional academic categories, but it makes perfect sense when I do it.
+I will return to the problem in the conclusion.

-First, though, I need to address the issue that my anthropological colleagues always raise, and fair enough.
+With applications of the sort to be described here, my academic colleagues always raise a question, and fair enough.
 How can you call this thing you do ethnography, they ask me?
-It's much too abbreviated, way too constrained by the organizational agenda that initiates it, devoid of anthropological theory or traditional methodology.
-Compared with the academic tradition of ethnography in anthropology, my colleagues are right; it is not ethnography.
+It is much too abbreviated, way too constrained by the organizational agenda that initiates it, devoid of anthropological theory or traditional methodology.
+Compared with the academic tradition of ethnography in anthropology and sociology, my colleagues are right; it is not ethnography.
 I completely agree.
 I know the difference.
-But woven into the tale I want to tell are some strong ethnographic threads-emphasis on the "-ic" in "ethnographic," changing the noun to an adjective, not the thing but having qualities of it.
+But woven into the tale I want to tell are some strong ethnographic threads-emphasis on the -ic in "ethnographic," changing the noun to an adjective, not the thing but having qualities of it.
 So first I need to make those threads explicit, at least in an introductory way.

 There was something ethnographic about what I did in Mexico City, if you recall the story with which this article started, just as there was in the courts and the cancer hospital, to mention the cases I will get to shortly.
-Anthropologists and sociologists complain that such work isn't really an ethnography at all.
+Such work is not really an academic ethnography at all.
 But they are some kind of a kissing cousin, or to put it more elegantly, they bear a Wittgensteinian family resemblance.
-There's some ethnographic part of the mix, to echo the title of this article, even if it doesn't look like Margaret Mead on Samoa.
+There is some ethnographic part of the mix, to echo the title of this article, even if it does not look like Margaret Mead on Samoa.
 So, before I describe the two case studies I want to tell you about, let me first mention a couple of the characteristics that I think show the genealogical connection.
-They are things that I've talked about in other writings.
-(1996, 2006a).
-I'll just summarize them here.
+They are things that I have talked about in other writings (Agar, 1996; 2006a).
+I will just summarize them here.